Miltani/FFXIAddons/GearSwap/libs/MasterGear/README.md

 ## //gs mastergear moveslipgear

 Moves slips to storage bags and slip gear to wardrobes.

+## //gs mastergear saveslotscustomjob (slots:csv) (job) (set_name)

+Save gear in specified slots to a set under specified job name.
+For example, you can save fishing gear to a FISH job and retrieve it using slipget FISH.

+> //gs mastergear saveslotscustomjob neck,body FISH Fishing

 # Limitations
 - No support for items with the same name (e.g 2x Varar Ring +1).
 Need to edit the json and add in the bag info yourself.